abhipedia/IngredientIQ/Architecture/KLEENSCORE_COMPLETE_PRD.md

 **End of Document**

-This comprehensive guide provides the complete blueprint for implementing KleenScore MVP using .NET 8, applying SOLID principles, clean architecture, and industry best practices.
+This comprehensive guide provides the complete blueprint for implementing IngredientIQ MVP using .NET 8, applying SOLID principles, clean architecture, and industry best practices.

 For questions or clarifications, please contact: [Project Lead Contact]